Angular Cheilitis Causes

-Fungal infection is the most common cause of angular cheilitis.
+Fungal infection is the most common cause.
 This annoying inflammation is generally caused by a type of yeast called Candida.
-But certain bacteria strains, like Staphylococcus, can cause angular cheilitis (also referred to as perleche, angular stomatitis or cheilosis) as well.
+But certain bacteria strains, like Staphylococcus, can cause cracked corners of the mouth (also referred to as perleche, angular stomatitis or cheilosis) as well.

 It occurs most often to people in their 30s to 60s.
-There are several risk factors for angular cheilitis:
+There are several risk factors:

 Symptoms of Minor Angular Cheilitis